Skip to main content

 Halliday discussed the importance of this camp and its emphasis on the young female athletes of today.
 She states “the dialogue has changed” and she is excited to educate the youth instead of “clumping them into one category.”

 Angriman hails from Italy, where she was on the Italian national ski team.
-She came to the United States in 2017 to race as an NCAA Division I athlete in Salt Lake City, Utah.
-After her undergraduate studies she began coaching.
+She came to the U.S. in 2017 to race as an NCAA Division I athlete in Salt Lake City, Utah.
+She began coaching after her undergraduate studies.
 Now, she is pursuing her masters in the kinesiology program at Boise State.
 Similar to Halliday, she wanted to emphasize the importance of studying the science of ski performance, specific to female athletes.

 It is the department’s hope that similar camps can be held in the future.